cocos/cocos-docs/en/publish/publish-native.md

 ### Package Name

-An input field named **package name** will appear in the **Build** panel after selecting Android platform, into which you can input the package name of your game (also called Bundle ID).
-The package name is usually arranged in the reverse order of the product's website url, such as: `com.mycompany.myproduct`.
+The package name (also called Bundle ID) is usually arranged in the reverse order of the product's website url, such as: `com.mycompany.myproduct`.

-> **Note**: only numbers, letters and underscores can be included in the package name.
+Only numbers (0~9), letters (A~Z, a~z) and underscores (_) can be included in the package name.
 Besides, the last section of package name should start with a letter, but not an underline or a number.

+> **Note**: for iOS and macOS platforms, only numbers (0~9), letters (A~Z, a~z), hyphens (-) and periods (.) can be included in the package name.
+Please refer to the [A unique identifier for a bundle](https://developer.apple.com/documentation/bundleresources/information_property_list/cfbundleidentifier) documentation for details.

 ![package name](publish-native/package_name.png)